leedongwei/CRIMP/backend/docs-API.md

 ## POST '/judge/report'
 * Used by judges to report in when they are judging a route
-* Server will track the judges currently active on all the routes in an array
+* Server will track the judges currently active (login/scoring) on all the routes in an array
 * If there is no activity from a judge for 6mins, he will be removed from the array
-* Removal can be enforced by setting `force` to true for the case that judges are being replaced from duty
+* Removal can be enforced by setting `force` to true, which covers the case when judges are substituted from duty

 #### Request
 ```